poorlymac/DBApp/README.md

 # Issues
 * It's not even beta, it's alpha
-* Its super unpretty
+* It's super unpretty
-* Need to make the c++ strings raw I think, the + sign blows things up
-* There are lots of little bugs to find and fix, probably memory leaks etc.
+* There are probably lots of little bugs &amp; memory leaks to find and fix
-* dodgy build.sh, untested on non Mac
+* dodgy build.sh, untested on non-Mac
-* But hey, it works for me so far

 # ToDo
-* codesigning
+* codesigning &amp; a release
+* Move the password storage to keychain on Mac
 * Add the ability to run SQL and SQL documents
-* Many more than I could list
+* etcetera ...